Military campaign

 A military campaign is large-scale long-duration significant military strategy plan incorporating a series of interrelated military operations or battles forming a distinct part of a larger conflict often called a war.
-The term derives from the plain of Campania, a place of annual wartime operations by the armies of the Roman Republic.

 Definition

 A military campaign denotes the time during which a given military force conducts combat operations in a given area (often referred to as AO, area of operation).
 A military campaign may be executed by either a single Armed Service, or as a combined services campaign conducted by land, naval, air, cyber, and space forces.

 The purpose of a military campaign is to achieve a particular desired resolution of a military conflict as its strategic goal.
 This is constrained by resources, geography and/or season.
 A campaign is measured relative to the technology used by the belligerents to achieve goals, and while in the pre-industrial Europe was understood to be that between the planting (late spring) and harvest times (late autumn), it has been shortened during the post-industrial period to a few weeks.
 However, due to the nature of campaign goals, usually campaigns last several months, or up to a year as defined by Trevor N. Dupuy.

 "A campaign is a phase of a war involving a series of operations related in time and space and aimed towards a single, specific, strategic objective or result in the war.
 A campaign may include a single battle, but more often it comprises a number of battles over a protracted period of time or a considerable distance, but within a single theatre of operations or delimited area.
 A campaign may last only a few weeks, but usually lasts several months or even a year".